 Peter emphasizes the contrast between the outward, fleeting beauty and the inward, lasting beauty of a woman.
 A truly beautiful woman has a “gentle and quiet spirit.”
 She may not be noticed much in this world, but God sees the heart.
 To flaunt one’s beauty for selfish adoration is not in line with the humility of Christ, especially when the flaunting takes place in a worship service.
 Again, it’s not that braided hair is sinful, but those who rely on their hair, their jewelry, or their clothing to make them beautiful are chasing after vanity.
 It is more worthwhile to develop godly character.

-Peter reminds us of this spiritual fact: “Your beauty should not come from outward adornment, such as braided hair and the wearing of gold jewelry and fine clothes.
-Instead, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God's sight” (1 Peter 3:3-5).
-There is nothing wrong with wearing jewelry, makeup, or braided hair as long as it is done in a modest manner.
-A woman should not be so focused on her outward appearance that she neglects her inner spiritual life.
-The Bible focuses on the heart.
-If a woman is spending too much time and money on her appearance, the problem is that the woman’s priorities are wrong.
+In summary, there is nothing inherently wrong with wearing jewelry, makeup, or braided hair, as long as it is done in a modest manner.
+Also, such things can never replace good deeds or a humble spirit.
+A Christian woman should not be so focused on her outward appearance that she neglects her spiritual life.
+A worship service should be focused on God, not on us.
+If a woman is spending an inordinate amount of time and money on her appearance, the problem is that the woman’s priorities are misplaced.
 Expensive jewelry and clothing are the results of the problem, not the problem itself.